-Deschutes River Basin and Tributaries: Portions of the Deschutes River, Percival Creek, and Budd Inlet tributaries do not meet water quality standards and are on the Clean Water Act Section 303(d) list for one or more of the following parameters: fecal coliform bacteria, temperature, dissolved oxygen (DO), pH, or fine sediment.
-The TMDL implementation plan was submitted to the U.S. Environmental Protection Agency for approval in 2015.
+Deschutes River Basin and Budd Inlet Tributaries: Portions of the Deschutes River, Percival Creek, and Budd Inlet tributaries included in this TMDL report do not meet water quality standards and are on the Clean Water Act Section 303(d) list for one or more of the following parameters: fecal coliform bacteria, temperature, dissolved oxygen (DO), pH, or fine sediment.
+Potential impairment causes include failing or poorly maintained septic systems, malfunctioning sewer infrastructure, urban and agricultural use, animal waste, lack of shade, low summer streamflow, stream changes, and increased sunlight or nutrients.

-Budd Inlet: The marine waters of Budd Inlet currently do not meet water quality standards for dissolved oxygen.
-The Department of Ecology is currently modeling what happens under different scenarios in order to assess how the dissolved oxygen depletion can be reversed.
-Information from the modeling work will be used in the TMDL.
+Budd Inlet: The marine waters of Budd Inlet currently do not meet water quality standards for dissolved oxygen, the largest known source being Capitol Lake.
+Additional sources of carbon and nitrogen come from human-related activity.
+The inlet also receives discharge from the Deschutes River and several wastewater treatment plants.

 Water Quantity.
 Most Thurston County residents rely on groundwater for their drinking water, with over 4,000 water wells drilled from 2000-2010 (Dept. of Ecology).
 Except for minor surface withdrawals, groundwater provides all the water used by industry and agriculture.
-In addition, during the dry season, groundwater sustains stream flows for dependent fish, aquatic life, and other wildlife.
+In addition, during the dry season groundwater sustains stream flows for dependent fish, aquatic life, and other wildlife.

-In some places within the County, the lowering of groundwater levels in the upper aquifer can contribute to dry periods for small ponds and streams.
+In some places within the county, the lowering of groundwater levels in the upper aquifer can contribute to dry periods for small ponds and streams.
 The Deschutes River, Chehalis River, Yelm Creek, and Scatter Creek are all influenced to some degree by groundwater withdrawals.

 The state Department of Ecology sets instream flow rules that identify the minimum flow of water needed to support fish and other aquatic life, recreation, and navigation.
 Once established, instream flow rules serve as a water right that is intended to protect stream flow from being lost to future users.
 Most of the major rivers and tributaries in Thurston County are covered by some form of instream flow rule, which means some areas are considered “closed” to new rights for water withdrawals, or new rights may only be available for use in certain seasons.